Anxious Sleeping: Your Guide To A Good Night’s Rest

-The college years mark a time when we’re the most anxious and most sleep deprived.
-All-night cram sessions, midnight social gatherings, and 8:30 a.m. classes take their toll on the health and mental well-being of college-aged students.
-Sleep studies of college-aged students show up to 60 percent suffer from poor sleep quality, while almost 8 percent have insomnia disorder.
+The college years are when we’re the most anxious and most sleep-deprived.
+All-night cram sessions, midnight social gatherings, and 8:30 AM classes take their toll on college-aged students' physical and mental well-being.
+Sleep studies of college-aged students show up to 60 percent suffer from poor sleep quality, while almost 8 percent have an insomnia disorder.

-Poor sleep quality affects grades too.
-One study of student sleep patterns showed those who got more than 9 hours sleep tend to have higher average GPAs (3.24) than those who got less than 6 hours sleep (2.74).
-Just getting 10 or 15 minutes less sleep every night can add up quickly over four years—making a significant dent in overall academic performance.
+Poor sleep quality affects grades, too.
+For example, one study of student sleep patterns showed that students who get more than 9 hours of sleep tend to have higher average GPAs (3.24) than those who got less than 6 hours of sleep (2.74).

-College students show high rates of anxiety disorders.
-In fact, anxiety for college students has surpassed depression as the most common mental health diagnosis—affecting about 1 in 5 students.
+College students also demonstrate high rates of anxiety disorders.
+Anxiety in college students has surpassed depression as the most common mental health diagnosis, affecting about 1 in 5 students.

-Students with test anxiety are more susceptible to bad sleep hygiene from staying up late to cram for tests.
-And the general anxiety they feel weighs on their ability to fall asleep.
+Students with test anxiety are more susceptible to inadequate sleep hygiene from staying up late to cram for tests.
+The general anxiety they feel weighs on their ability to fall asleep.

 College students suffer from sleep disorders at about the same rate as older adults.
-It’s a statistic at odds with society’s view that a group of young, healthy people are vulnerable to “older” maladies.
-But sleep disorders like delayed sleep phase syndrome (DSPS) and sleep apnea affect up to 27 percent of students.
+Specifically, sleep conditions like delayed sleep phase syndrome (DSPS) and sleep apnea affects up to 27 percent of students.

+But why does this happen?
 College students may be more likely to develop DSPS given their penchant for late-night study sessions and other activities.
-They’re awake more during the night time and may nap to “catch up” during the day.
+They’re awake more during the night and may nap to “catch up” during the day.

 Over time, their internal clocks (circadian rhythms) begin to slip out of sync with the regular day-and-night cycle.
-What results is a type of “academic jet lag” that can last for semesters and cause long-lasting physical and mental harm.
+What results is a type of “academic jet lag” that can last for semesters, causing long-lasting sleep issues and impacting both mental and physical health.